caemuller/caemuller/README.md

 ## About Me

 Hey there I'm Cae, n student and researcher.
 My primary focus lies in the realm of Artificial Intelligence both classic and Machine Learning, where my passion drives my exploration of cutting-edge technologies.
-Additionally, I possess qualifications in High-Performance Computing (HPC), Computer Graphics (CG), Algorithms and Cloud Computing, broadening my expertise and enabling me to tackle diverse challenges in the ever-evolving tech landscape.
+Additionally, I possess qualifications in High-Performance Computing (HPC), Computer Graphics (CG), Algorithms and Stream Processing, broadening my expertise and enabling me to tackle diverse challenges in the ever-evolving tech landscape.